apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lance Lynn, Joe Kelly traded to Dodgers**
+**Bidens publicly acknowledge their seventh grandchild for the first time**

-You can read more about it [here](https://www.mlb.com/news/lance-lynn-joe-kelly-traded-to-dodgers).
+You can read more about it [here](https://www.cnn.com/2023/07/28/politics/president-acknowledges-seventh-grandchild/index.html).

 ## Requirements
 - Python 3.8